Deathpoolxrs/Insecure-Firebase-Checker/README.md

 # Insecure-Firebase-Checker

-# Here's a description you can use for your GitHub repository:

 This Python script allows users to check the security configurations of Firebase databases by analyzing read and write access permissions for specified endpoints.
 It helps identify potential security vulnerabilities such as allowing anonymous read/write access or exposing sensitive data through specific endpoints.

 # Features: